-Investing in our Common Stock or any other type of equity or debt securities we may offer (together, our "Securities") involves a high degree of risk.
+Investing in our common stock or any other type of equity or debt securities we may offer (together, our "Securities") involves a high degree of risk.
 The following information sets forth risk factors that could cause our actual results to differ materially from those contained in forward-looking statements we have made in this Form 10-Q and those we may make from time to time.
-You should carefully consider the risks described below, in addition to the other information contained in this Form 10-Q, before making an investment decision.
+You should carefully consider the risks described below, in addition to the other information contained in this Form 10-Q, including our consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" before making an investment decision.
 Our business, financial condition or results of operations could be harmed by any of these risks.
 The risks and uncertainties described below are not the only ones we face.
 Additional risks not presently known to us or other factors not perceived by us to present significant risks to our business at this time also may impair our business operations.
+Some of the statements in the following risk factors constitute forward-looking statements.
+Please see the section titled "Special Note Regarding Forward-Looking Statements."